We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Cracked heels result from dry and thickened skin around the heel edge.
 Tips for managing them include using a moisturizer or keratolytic cream, wearing cotton socks in bed, and applying a liquid bandage.

 Often, the only problem with cracked heels is their appearance.
-However, in some cases, the condition can be severe if the cracks become infected.
+However, they can cause discomfort or pain.
+In some cases, the condition can be severe if the cracks become infected.

 According to the National Foot Health Assessment 2012, 20 percent of adults in the United States have experienced cracked skin on their feet.
 Women were 50 percent more likely to report the condition than men.

 If the cracks in the heels are deep, they can be painful, hurting when a person stands up, and they may sometimes bleed.